oscarvantol/examples-azure-functions/README.md

 **AppConfigurationExample**

 An example to add Azure App Configuation to Azure Functions using the FunctionsStartup.
-This example also configures Azure Key Vault for Key Vault reference usages and assumes using Azure.Identity, therefore the configuration only needs en endpoint.
+This example also configures Azure Key Vault for Key Vault reference usages and assumes using Azure.Identity, therefore the configuration only needs an endpoint.
 No secrets at all!

 *Note: The configuration that you need for your triggers and bindings should cannot be used from appconfiguration because it is needed by the Azure Functions platform to for e.g. determine scaling.*